C-130 AMP Program Receives Contracts, Heads Into Uncertainty

 By that time, Boeing had 3 American AMP aircraft flying at Edwards AFB and Boeing facilities in San Antonio.
 Those 3 aircraft are currently slated for delivery to the future trainers at Little Rock AFB’s 314th Airlift Wing, in Arkansas, in early 2010.
 The firm also had its simulator declared ‘ready for use,’ and had 2 more assembled AMP kits awaiting Milestone C and LRIP approval to begin installation.
 The firm is still working to reduce overall costs toward the $7 million that was originally promised, however, and has been holding lean events and other workshops with key suppliers to that end.

-At present, the C-130 AMP program is in a sort of limbo.
-Officially, it is still underway, and contracts exist to support continued work with the 3 existing test aircraft.
-Unofficially, the proposed 24 LRIP aircraft and 194 full rate production aircraft (now down to 221 total) await decisions by the USAF, the Pentagon, and Congress.
-Once those decisions are made, those LRIP and FRP projects may or may not exist.
+Until Milestone C approval in June 2010, the C-130 AMP program was in a sort of limbo.
+Officially, it was still underway, and contracts exist to support continued work with the 3 existing test aircraft.
+Unofficially, the proposed 24 LRIP aircraft and 194 full rate production aircraft (now down to 221 total, incl.
+3 test aircraft) awaited decisions by the USAF, the Pentagon, and Congress.

-Some reports talk of cancellation.
-Others discuss an expected program re-compete involving Boeing, C-130 builder Lockheed Martin, and BAE Systems.
-Other sources suggest the possibility that the program will receive approval and continue, possibly with reduced numbers of aircraft.
+Before June 2010, some reports talked of cancellation.
+Others discussed an expected program re-compete involving Boeing, C-130 builder Lockheed Martin, and BAE Systems, once the LRIP planes had been delivered.
+Other sources suggested the possibility that the program would receive approval and continue, possibly with reduced numbers of aircraft.

 Contracts & Key Events